daniel384222/daniel384222.github.io/README.md

 ## How rest breaks are enforced

-- Allowance = rate × complete half hours of **total exam time** (reading + working).
-E.g. 10 min reading + 2h 20m working = 2h 30m = 5 half hours
+- Allowance = rate × complete half hours of **working time only** (reading time is not counted).
+E.g. 2h 30m working = 5 half hours × 5 min =
-  × 5 min = 25 minutes.
-Breaks themselves can only be taken during working time.
+  25 minutes.
+Breaks can only be taken during working time, not reading time.
 - No break can be shorter than 5 minutes or push the total over the allowance — the buttons simply won't allow it.